-Potential Hazards Hazaı d Describe Hazard Controls Current Risk Level New or Additional Controls Required Final Risk New or Additional Controls Action Action Verified as Complete: Υ N N/ A Describe nazaru on Plant Level By: (Name and Date) (Name and Date) 1.
+Potential Hazards l· Hazar ď Describe Hazard Controls Current Risk Level New or Additional Controls Required Final Risk New or Additional Controls Action Action Verified as Complete: Υ N N/ A 001111010 on Plant Level By: (Name and Date) (Name and Date) 1.
 Are there any specific warnings or conditions (manufacturers or other) relating to potential hazards from the operation of the item of plant?
-Refer to technical or operating manuals, SOPs, safe use instructions List any relevant safety warning hazards & controls Y Injury to persons due to incorrect usage Ensure all users have read and understood the Safety Instructions contained within the Operator/Instruct ion Manual before operating.
-M 2.
+Refer to technical or operating manuals, SOPs, safe use instructions List any relevant safety warning hazards & controls Y Injury due to improper use Please refer to Safety Precautions, Operator Manual & ensure safety decals are in a clean and readable state.
+A site specific Risk Assessment/ & SWMS may be required Only persons with sufficient skills/experience are permitted to operate plant.
+L 2.
 Are there any COMMUNICATION requirements in relation to the safe operation of the plant?
 Active signalling processes.
 Point to point communications.
-Whistle Spotter (with/without whistles) Flag signalling Labels and signage N
+Whistle Spotter (with/without whistles) Flag signalling Labels and signage Y Injury caused by contact with plant Site specific risk assessment must be undertaken by client prior to operating plant Establish exclusion zone around work site M

-Potential Hazards H Hazar d Describe Hazard Controls Current Risk Level New or Additional Controls Required Final Risk New or Additional Controls Action Action Verified as Complete: Υ N N/ A 2000.100 1.020.0 00 on Plant Level By: (Name and Date) (Name and Date) 3.
+Potential Hazards Hazard Describe Hazard Controls Current Risk Level New or Additional Controls Required Final Risk New or Additional Controls Action Action Verified as Complete: Υ N N/ A Describe nazaru on Plant Level By: (Name and Date) (Name and Date) 3.
 Can anyone be ENTANGLED in the plant?
-Hair or other body parts caught in moving parts PPE caught in moving parts Isolation devices Warning decals Guarding Rotating parts Emergency stops Y Injury due to contact with moving parts and/or projectiles Ensure all users have read and understood the Safety Instructions contained within the Operator/Instruct ion Manual before operating.
-Exclusion zones and PPE (goggles, mask, protective clothing) will be required and a risk assessment must be undertaken onsite to determine PPE and controls M
+Hair or other body parts caught in moving parts PPE caught in moving parts Isolation devices Warning decals Guarding Rotating parts Emergency stops Y Injury due to contact with moving parts Ensure all guards are in place and have clear hazard warning labels Operators to use appropriate PPE.
+Ensure hair, jewellry, loose clothing, etc are kept away from moving parts.
+Do not climb onto or from moving plant Operators are to locate emergency stops and ensure they are in working order before operation.
+M

-Potential Hazards Y Hazar N rd N/ A Describe Hazard Controls Current Risk Level New or Additional Controls Required on Plant Final Risk Level New or Additional Controls Action By: (Name and Date) Action Verified as Complete: (Name and Date) 4.
-Can anyone be CRUSHED or TRAPPED? (e.g. through unexpected movement, lack of capability for plant or equipment to be slowed, stopped or immobilised, plant tipping or rolling, being thrown from plant) N Emergency stop (E Stop) Service or parking brake Battery isolator ROPs/FOPs Being crushed between moving parts Unexpected movement Neutral Start Reversing/travel alarm Warning horn Amber flashing beacon Rear swing warning lights Pedals non slip surface Appropriate controls Rear view mirror Seat belt Door inter locks Crush zone decals Guarding devices Mandatory secondary protection device installed on all boomtype MEWP
+Potential Hazards Y Hazar rd N/ Describe Hazard Controls Current Risk Level New or Additional Controls Required on Plant Final Risk Level New or Additional Controls Action By: (Name and Date) Action Verified as Complete: (Name and Date) 4.
+Can anyone be CRUSHED or TRAPPED? (e.g. through unexpected movement, lack of capability for plant or equipment to be slowed, stopped or immobilised, plant tipping or rolling, being thrown from plant) Emergency stop (E Stop) Service or parking brake Battery isolator ROPs/FOPs Being crushed between moving parts Unexpected movement Neutral Start Reversing/travel alarm Warning horn Amber flashing beacon Rear swing warning lights Pedals non slip surface Appropriate controls Rear view mirror Seat belt Door inter locks Crush zone decals Guarding devices Mandatory secondary protection device installed on all boomtype MEWP Y A Injury due to movement of plant Site specific risk assessment must be undertaken by client prior to operating plant Use only on stable, level ground away from trenches, pits, etc. Create exclusion zone around work site.
+Operator to maintain 4 points of contact (2 hands, 2 feet) at all times while operating plant.
+Ensure braking system is engaged, and/or wheel chocks in place before uncoupling from tow vehicle.
+M (rume and Bate) Datey